 To be considered for aid, you must:

-- Be enrolled in a study abroad program
+- Be enrolled in a study abroad trip

-- Complete a financial aid worksheet with your study abroad advisor
+- Complete your financial aid worksheet with your study abroad advisor

-- Take the sheet to Student Financial Aid in 11 Jesse Hall to meet with a financial aid adviser (no appointment necessary or an appointment can be made through MU Connect).
+- Take the sheet to Student Financial Aid in 11 Jesse Hall to meet with a financial aid advisor (no appointment necessary or an appointment can be made through MU Connect).

 If you are awarded financial aid for study abroad, it will be applied to your MU account according to the regular financial aid disbursement schedule.